CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/guides/pipeline-handler.rst

 The ``bufferReady`` function obtains the request from the buffer using the ``request`` function, and notifies the ``Camera`` that the buffer and request are completed.
 In this simpler pipeline handler, there is only one stream, so it completes the request immediately.
-You can find a more complex example of event handling with supporting multiple streams in the libcamera code-base.
+It also updates the number of available buffer slots and tries to queue any pending requests.
+You can find a more complex example of event handling with support to multiple streams in the libcamera code-base.

 ..
 TODO: Add link